Skip to main content

 Human History

-The Gower Peninsula has evidence of human habitation dating to the Upper Palaeolithic, with the nearby Paviland Cave containing the earliest known ceremonial human burial in Western Europe.
-Whiteford was historically used for grazing cattle on the dune pastures and saltmarsh, with the local communities also harvesting cockles and seaweed from the estuary.
-The distinctive cast-iron lighthouse on Whiteford Sands was erected in 1865 to guide vessels navigating the treacherous sandbanks of the Loughor Estuary.
-The pine plantation was established in the 1950s for dune stabilization and timber production.
+The Gower Peninsula has evidence of human habitation dating to the Upper Palaeolithic, with the nearby Paviland Cave containing the oldest known ceremonial human burial in Western Europe, approximately 34,000 years old.
+[1] Whiteford was historically used for grazing cattle on the dune pastures and saltmarsh, with the local communities also harvesting cockles and seaweed from the estuary.
+The distinctive cast-iron lighthouse on Whiteford Sands was erected in 1865 to guide vessels navigating the treacherous sandbanks of the Loughor Estuary; it is now a Grade II* listed building and Scheduled Ancient Monument.
+[2] The pine plantation was established in the 1950s for dune stabilisation and timber production.

 Park History

-Whiteford was designated as a National Nature Reserve to protect the outstanding dune flora and the important estuary bird populations at the northern tip of Gower.
-Natural Resources Wales manages the reserve, which forms part of the wider Gower Area of Outstanding Natural Beauty, the first AONB designated in Britain in 1956.
-Conservation management has focused on maintaining the dune slack habitats through grazing and scrub control, with particular emphasis on protecting the critically endangered fen orchid population.
+Whiteford was designated as a National Nature Reserve in 1966 to protect the outstanding dune flora and the important estuary bird populations at the northern tip of Gower.
+[1] The reserve forms part of the wider Gower National Landscape (Area of Outstanding Natural Beauty), the first AONB designated in Britain, on 9 May 1956.
+[2] Conservation management has focused on maintaining the dune slack habitats through grazing and scrub control.
 The reserve's remote location and difficult access help maintain low visitor pressure, preserving the tranquil character of the site.

 Major Trails And Attractions